agabor/recolorimage/README.md

-# Recolor Images WordPress Plugin
+# Recolor Image WordPress Plugin

 ## Project Overview
 A WordPress plugin that provides a powerful image recoloring tool using Vue.js.
 The plugin transforms images by mapping their colors to a custom palette using a dual-processing approach: luminance mapping and color adjustment.